Which Airlines Have The Best Inflight Entertainment? Here Are My Picks

 Air Canada also has a massive entertainment selection, with over 2,500 hours of entertainment, including everything from movies, to TV shows, to live TV.
 Heck, the airline is even retrofitting its narrow body jets with new entertainment systems that include tail cameras, which I love.

-When it comes to inflight Wi-Fi, Air Canada offers free messaging on all flights to Aeroplan members, which is a nice feature, and a good way for most people to stay connected to loved one.
-Furthermore, starting in May 2025, the airline will offer unlimited free Wi-Fi for all Aeroplan members, which is exciting.
+When it comes to inflight Wi-Fi, Air Canada offers free messaging on all flights to Aeroplan members, and unlimited free Wi-Fi on most aircraft, particularly on flights within North America.

 Air Canada’s seat back entertainment system